 Other operating expenses incurred directly as a result of the project.
-These must be approved beforehand by the Council and must not fall under ineligible costs.
-Details shall need to be provided in the Application Form and ideally would have been discussed with the Call Manager before submission.
+These must be approved beforehand by MCST and must not fall under ineligible costs.
+Details shall need to be provided in the Application Form and ideally would have been discussed with the National Contact Point before submission.